hyperledger-labs/splice/cluster/images/docs/src/glossary.rst

       * public synchronization domain
       * can host small apps directly on domain
       * acts as shared synchronization domain to intermediate between different apps' domains
-      * run by super validator consortium with BFT
+      * run by super validator collective with BFT
       * domain usage costs domain fees which are paid in Canton Coin by the operator of each validator

     Canton Coin

-      * currency issued by super validator consortium
+      * currency issued by super validator collective
       * used for domain fees
       * fees in USD
       * coins accrue holding fees that pay for the coin's usage of SVC storage space